In Old Theatres, Some See Hope For Renewal

 That was back when the Virginia was still a profitable movie house.
 As movie attendance declined, the Virginia was reinvented by new managers as a live performance venue for the 1990’s.
-One of its regular tenants --- and later a co-owner --- was the Champaign-Urbana Theatre Company.
+One of its regular tenants --- and later a co-owner with another non-profit created with city backing --- was the Champaign-Urbana Theatre Company.
 CUTC was a community theatre group formed expressly by supporters of the Virginia, to produce musicals in the old theater, and keep it active and in the public eye.
 Founding member Jeff Goldberg says their first big production, “The Music Man”, drew more than 5,000 people to the Virginia during its run in 1992.

 “I’ll never forget, when opening night at the first ‘Music Man’, there were these older people, telling us stories about the first time they came to the Virginia Theatre, in the ‘30’s and ‘40’s.
 ‘We’re so glad it’s still going on (they said).
 Keep going, keep doing this.’

-But by the 1990’s, the Virginia was deteriorating, with a rusted-out marquee sign, water in the basement and damage to the theater’s interior plaster work, caused by a leaky roof.
+But by the 1990’s, the Virginia was deteriorating, with a rusted-out marquee sign, water in the basement and damage to the theater’s interior plaster work, due to a leaky roof.